 Carlos F. Perez has focused his professional career on collaboratively planning and designing livable communities through the strategic planning and design of the public realm.
 His academic training and professional specialization in Parks and Recreation System Planning and Design, Active Transportation Planning and Design, Urban Design, and Landscape Architecture provide for a unique view and keen understanding of the important, multifaceted role that the public realm plays in creating livable communities.

-Carlos has led or collaborated on over fifty Parks and Recreation System Plans for cities throughout the United States including Seattle, Washington; Washington D.C.; Raleigh, North Carolina; Miami-Dade County, Florida; Sarasota County, Florida; Norfolk, Virginia; and Downtown San Diego, California.
+Carlos has led or collaborated on over sixty-five Parks and Recreation System Plans for cities throughout the United States including Seattle, Washington; Washington D.C.; Raleigh, North Carolina; Atlanta, Georgia; Gwinnett County, Georgia; Miami-Dade County, Florida; Sarasota County, Florida; Norfolk, Virginia; and Downtown San Diego, California.

-Carlos also specializes in Active Transportation Planning and Design and is one of the lead planners and designers for the PATH Foundation, a non-profit organization in Atlanta, Georgia that has implemented over 200 miles of trails and bicycle facilities in the Atlanta Metro Area.
+Carlos also specializes in Active Transportation Planning and Design and served as one of the lead planners and designers for the PATH Foundation, a non-profit organization in Atlanta, Georgia that has implemented over 300 miles of trails and bicycle facilities in the Atlanta Metro Area.
 Significant projects that Carlos has led include PATH 400, PATH Parkway, Peachtree Creek Greenway, Centennial Olympic Park Signature Cycle Track, and the on-going planning and design of the Atlanta BeltLine Northeast Trail.

-Carlos received a Bachelor’s Degree in Landscape Architecture from the University of Florida, a Master’s in City and Regional Planning, and a Master’s of Science in Architecture with a Concentration in Urban Design from the Georgia Institute of Technology.
+Carlos received a Bachelor’s Degree in Landscape Architecture from the University of Florida, a Master’s in City and Regional Planning with a specialization in Transportation, and a Master’s of Science in Architecture with a Concentration in Urban Design from the Georgia Institute of Technology.
 He is married to his beautiful and loving wife Iliet and currently lives in the Midtown Neighborhood of Atlanta, Georgia.

 Hayley is a Registered Landscape Architect that specializes in the development of design development and construction documents.
 Hayley seeks to provide designs that recognize the natural landscape and local cultural context.
 She works collaboratively with clients as partners in creating designs that are realistic in budgetary, maintenance, and aesthetic expectations in order to great spaces to visit and inhabit with unintrusive and logical maintenance regimes.
 Halley received a Bachelor’s Degree in Landscape Architecture from the University of Florida.